 This course will engage students in the exploration of the cartographic communication process.
 Effective geographical display is dependent upon the decisions involved in its design, such as colour, symbology, and typography in map making.
 Students will also be introduced to concepts and processes that are central to cartography, enabling the student to build a cartographic foundation for subsequent studies.
 Industry standard, graphic design software will be used to create various paper products and screen images.

 Geomatics software systems include programming capabilities to enable technical users to build specialised applications to process data and automate repetitive tasks.
 Using these facilities, a few well placed lines of code can save days of tedium or can accomplish tasks that would otherwise not be feasible.
-In this course students will prepare to utilise these capabilities by: (1) developing problem solving and algorithm design skills, and (2) implementing solutions in a high-level programming language and (3) designing graphic user interfaces in objected-oriented, event-driven environments.
+In this course students will prepare to utilise these capabilities by: (1) developing problem solving and algorithm design skills, and (2) implementing solutions in a high-level Programming capabilities in GIS software allow users to process data and automate repetitive tasks.
+Often a few lines of code can save time or can accomplish tasks that would otherwise not be feasible.
+In this course students will develop their core problem solving and algorithm design skills and implement solutions in a current programming language.
+This course focusses on programming fundamentals that are applicable to many programming languages used in the Geospatial industry.
 This course also serves as the foundation to the other programming and technical courses in the GIS specialist programs.

 This course will enable students to explore the principles and fundamental concepts and types of Geographic Information Systems (GIS) and apply them in projects.
 Students will be introduced to the five main technical components of a GIS, namely, input, storage, pre-processing, analysis and output using both the raster and vector spatial data models.
 Hands-on experience, using current software applications is provided through a series of laboratory exercises.